englishdom/dynamicus/README.md

   }
 }
 ```
-В лог пишется строка `Dynamicus: Request to Image API for {search query}`
+A string will write to log `Dynamicus: Request to Image API for {search query}`

 ## TestLog